mocks-server/main/README.md

 Mocks Server is very customizable, and gives you the possibility of extend it with every new amazing feature you want:

-- [Start it programmatically](https://www.mocks-server.org/docs/api-programmatic-usage) and use his multiple methods and events to manage it from your program.
+- [Start it programmatically](https://www.mocks-server.org/docs/api-programmatic-usage) and use its multiple methods and events to manage it from your program.
 - Add new options and features [installing plugins](https://www.mocks-server.org/docs/plugins-adding-plugins), or [developing your owns](https://www.mocks-server.org/docs/plugins-developing-plugins).
 - Add new [routes handlers](https://www.mocks-server.org/docs/api-routes-handler), which allows to customize the format in which route variants are defined.